BlueByteSystemsInc/PDMShell/src/GETVARFROMDB.md

-﻿---
+---
 description: Gets the value of a variable for a specified file or folder directly from the database.
-title: GETVARFROMDB Command Documentation | PDMShell | SOLIDWORKS PDM
+title: GETVARFROMDB Command | PDMShell | SOLIDWORKS PDM
 ---
-# GETVARFROMDB Command Documentation
+# GETVARFROMDB Command

-## DESCRIPTION:
+## Description
 Gets the value of a variable for a specified file or folder directly from the database.

-## SYNTAX:
+## Syntax
 ```bash
 getvarfromdb -filePath -variableName -configNames
 ```

-## PARAMETERS:
+## Parameters
 - `filePath` :
   The file or folder to get the variable from.